-As part of the Equalities Act, the Federation of Greenways sets out its definition of British values as:
+As part of the Equalities Act, Greenways Primary School sets out its definition of British values as:

 the rule of law